sbb-design-systems/lyne-components/src/components/sbb-expansion-panel-header/readme.md

-The `sbb-expansion-panel-header` is a component which is meant to be used as a header in the `sbb-expansion-panel`, acting as a control for expanding/collapsing, like a native `<summary>` tag.
+The `sbb-expansion-panel-header` is a component which is meant to be used as a header in the `sbb-expansion-panel`, acting as a control for an expanding/collapsing content, like a native `<summary>` tag.

 The component is internally rendered as a button, and it can be disabled via the `disabled` property.
 It is possible to provide text via an unnamed slot; the component can optionally display a `<sbb-icon>`